revl/revl.github.io/_posts/2015-03-15-anglicize.md

 Nailed it.

-But hey, there's no need to hold out hope for language reforms.
+But hey, there's no need to hold out for language reforms.
 I have [a script that not only removes diacritics, but also transliterates non-Latin characters into English phonemes](https://github.com/revl/anglicize).
 Problem solved.